ToQoz/gentle_quitman.vim/README.md

 # gentle_quitman.vim

-This plugin provides :GQ command. it confirm before quit last window.
+This plugin provides :GQ and :GWQ command. it confirm before quit last window.

 ## Tips.
 If you want to override default q/quit